 At AMTEC, we provide various laser services, including marking, etching, and engraving.
 We use laser marking extensively to deliver products to the semiconductor, aerospace, automotive, and biomedical industries.
 Understanding the basics of laser marking and its benefits will help you decide if a laser marking machine is ideal for your products.

 CONTRACT MANUFACTURING PROCESSES

-Laser Technology applications includes several processes including but not limited to: Marking, Annealing, Ablation, Etching, Engraving, Scribing, Cutting, Drilling, Micro-machining. etc. These processes are used in development and manufacturing of aerospace, bio-medical, medical devices, semi-conductors, automotive and many other products.
-Laser offers consistent material processing and process control for some of the most stringent requirements.
+Laser Technology applications include several processes including but not limited to: Marking, Annealing, Ablation, Etching, Engraving, Scribing, Cutting, Drilling, Micro-machining. etc. These processes are used in the development and manufacturing of aerospace, bio-medical, medical devices, semiconductors, automotive, and many other products.
+Lasers offer consistent material processing and process control for some of the most stringent requirements.

 The use of laser marking has become widespread across every industry.
 The process offers versatility, high-definition coding, adding visual features to devices, and simple traceability for your products throughout their use.